AlfieFeldspar/workingWithArrays/README.md

 # workingWithArrays
-JS code for array manipulation, transformation, analysis using built-in (dot) methods or functions.
+A resource repo containing JS coding practice in array manipulation, transformation, analysis using built-in (dot) methods or functions.